Firice1269/Firic/extensions/firic/README.md

 ]
 ```

-#### Booleans

-Booleans are values which can be either `true` or `false`.

 #### Dictionaries

-Dictionaries are objects which contain other objects, like arrays.
+Dictionaries are objects that contain other objects, like arrays.
 However, unlike arrays, dictionaries do not store values with ordered numeric indices.
 Instead, they store values in keys, which can be of any data type (including arrays and dictionaries) and are defined by the user.

 To create these key-value pairs, put the key first, then the value, and separate them by a colon.
 Then, to create a dictionary, simply enclose a list of comma-separated key-value pairs with braces (`{}`).
 Note that duplicate keys are not permitted.